-Benjamin opened the door to let him in.
+Benjamin opened the door wider.
 "Why not?"

 He turned to see the two detectives come down the hall.
 Detective MacDougal extended his hand to Benjamin.
 "Thank you for your time, Mr. Roth.
 Once again, we're sorry to take up so much of your time.
 If we have any further questions, we'll be in touch."